Deadline: Jan 31, 2018

-No, you don’t have to be a US or UK citizen to apply.
+No, you don’t have to be a US citizen to apply.
 We have sponsored J-1 visas (for those outside the US) in the past as well as had F-1 students already in the US use CPT to be part of the fellowship.

 We can’t provide funds for visa applications but can definitely send a supporting letter if required.